 Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management.
-The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values due to the short-term nature of these instruments or interest rates that are comparable to market rates..
-These financial instruments include cash and accounts payable.
-The Company's cash, which is carried at fair value, is classified as a Level 1 financial instrument.
+The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values due to the short-term nature of these instruments or interest rates that are comparable to market rates.
+These financial instruments include cash, convertible promissory notes, derivative liabilities and accounts payable.
+The Company's cash and derivative liabilities, which are carried at fair value, are classified as Level 1 financial instruments.
 The Company's bank accounts are maintained with financial institutions of reputable credit, therefore, bear minimal credit risk.